 34.4 The highest qualified car/driver combination will start the race from the pole position on the grid.
-Pole position will always be on the side homologated by the FIA as listed in the track license.
+Pole position will always be on the side homologated by the FIA as listed in the track license or as outlined in the Event Supplemental Regulations.